-The proposed SWM strategy utilizes a treatment train approach to treat runoff, without the need for endof-pipe facilities.
-A combination of storm sewers and overland flow routes in the right of ways will provide stormwater conveyance; and a suite of potential LID measures will provide water quality and water balance throughout the development.
+Due to the proximity to the lake, quantity control is not required.
+The proposed SWM strategy focuses on water quality treatment and utilizes a treatment train approach to treat runoff, without the need for end-of-pipe facilities.
+A combination of storm sewers and overland flow routes in the right of ways will provide stormwater conveyance; and a suite of potential LID measures and/or oil-grit separators will provide water quality and water balance throughout the development (Urbantech Consulting and TMIG 2020a).
+In accordance with the MECP, a minimum water quality target of 80% TSS removal is required.
+In addition to TSS removal, the discharge of oil and other pollutants commonly encountered on roads is desirable and is typically achieved with measures such as oil/grit separators or other measures (Urbantech Consulting and TMIG 2020a).

-Each development block in the Lakeview Village will provide on-site control to attenuate flows and provide water quality treatment through a combination of low impact deign and conventional methods.
-Runoff will be moved through the community using sewers (as shown on Figure 6.2.2e in the Master Plan; LCPL et al. 2018), road networks and low-impact development features to 3 outlets (which relates to the prevailing drainage pattern).
-There will also be Low Impact Development (LID) features that will encourage reuse to address the 3 mm water balance objective.
+Each development block in the Lakeview Village will provide some degree on-site control via attenuation of frequent rainfall events (<5mm).
+Water quality treatment will be provided through a combination of low impact deign and conventional methods.
+Runoff will be moved through the community using sewers (as shown on Figure 6.2.2e in the Master Plan; LCPL 2018) and FSR DrawingsSTM-1, road networks (FSR Drawing STM-2) and low-impact development features (FSR Drawing LID-1) to 3 outlets (which relates to the prevailing drainage pattern).
+Within the individual residential/ commercial development blocks a total water retention of up to 5mm or more is proposed for water balance, in addition to the 80% TSS removal target (Urbantech Consulting and TMIG 2020a).

 Infiltration measures are not proposed due to the position of the water table and the soil conditions.
-Oilgrit separators will be used when need to supplement the other water quality treatment approaches (LCPL et al. 2018).
+Oilgrit separators will be used when need to supplement the other water quality treatment approaches where required (LCPL 2018/FSR 2020).

-Other methods of SWM that are being proposed in the Lakeview Village Master Plan (LCPL 2018) include the following:
+Other methods of SWM that are being proposed in the Lakeview Village Master Plan (LCPL 2018 & FSR 2020) include the following:

-- Use of existing and remnant components of the former OPG Lakeview Generating Station; - Reuse of treated water for irrigation of the landscape, recreational areas (such as splash pads), car washes, dust control, toilets and cleaning; and - Use of signage to educate about SWM goals, practices and benefits.
+- Reuse of treated water for irrigation of the landscape, recreational areas (such as splash pads), car washes, dust control, toilets and cleaning; and - Use of signage to educate about SWM goals, practices and benefits.